sunriseweb13/symfony-gulp-builder-exemple/README.md

 - Clone this repository

+- Run `php composer.phar install`

-- Run `bower install` && `npm install` to install the required dependencies.
+- Run `bower install` and `npm install` to install the required dependencies.

-- Then run `gulp --serve` for work in dev environnement with browserSync or `gulp --prod --serve` to test the prod environnement.
+- Run `gulp --serve` for work in dev environnement with browserSync or `gulp --prod --serve` to test the prod environnement.